felixbur/syntAct/ssml/README.md

 *Going Retro: Astonishingly Simple Yet Effective Rule-based Prosody Modelling for Speech Synthesis Simulating Emotion Dimensions*

+The code is a running flask http application and can be found [here](http_interface/audio_services/)

-The demo_samples containes some demo audio files
+Here are some demo audio files

 | arousal/valence | 0.0 | 0.5 | 1.0 |
 |-----------------|-----|-----|-----|